 You're going to need is a premium level Netflix 4K subscription.
-To get access to all that juicy Ultra HD content you need to pay more – and subs start at $11.99 per month.
+To get access to all that juicy Ultra HD content you need to pay more, specifically $15.99 per month.

 In terms of video quality, Netflix streams 4K at 2160p, which is good news.
 There's no lesser term when it comes to 4K, or UHD, as there was with some providers of HD video who only broadcast in upscaled 720p at 1080i.